 I try and keep away from becoming too narrow in what I post or share about myself.
 I want people to see that I’m not just a writer.
 I like to spend my time doing other things, one of which is cooking.
 Unfortunately (depending on how you look at it), I’m a sucker for an ingredient that I’ve never seen or used before, and will often buy something and then see what I can do with it afterwards.

 I spotted this, I can’t remember where now, and my thought process went into overdrive, it’s pretty readily available, somehow I had never noticed it before.
 Now I see it everywhere, in various brands and sizes.

 My first idea was a peanut cookie.
-Now I know you can just add chopped peanuts to an ordinary cookie but I wanted to see what substituting some of this for the plain flour would taste like.
+Now I know you can just add chopped peanuts to an ordinary cookie but I wanted to see what difference substituting some of this powder for the plain flour would make.

 175 g softened butter,